rohanchandra/type-theme/_posts/2016-5-14-Visual-studio-code-sync-settings-release-notes.md

 title: Visual Studio Code Sync Settings Release Notes description : Release notes for visual studio code sync settings
 ---
+Here are the release notes for each of the version released.

 **Version - 1.2.2**
 - Removed Old Migration Code